Statistics and Probability Dictionary

-The chart on the left shows a probability density function
+The first chart shows a probability density function

 described by the equation y = 1 over the range of 0 to 1 and y = 0

-The chart on the right shows a probability density function
+The next chart shows a probability density function

 described by the equation y = 1 - 0.5x over the range of 0 to 2 and y = 0